 That’s why I say this type of male midlife crisis isn’t marked by marital transition.
 It’s marked by marital terrorism.
 By profound self-indulgence and a deep disregard for the fear and pain it inflicts on a wife.

 Now, all of this begs the question: do women have midlife crises like this?
 Yes.
 Wives can behave with just as much cruelty and self-focus as their male counterparts.
 But in my experience, not in the same numbers and not with the same frequency of sexual affairs with younger partners, which can rip the heart out of an aging spouse like little else can.
-These are the reasons that I created my audio crash course Conquer His Midlife Crisis // Strategies for Wives specifically for women.
+These are the reasons that I created my on-demand audio/video crash course Conquer His Midlife Crisis // Strategies for Wives specifically for women.
 The numbers warrant a gender-specific treatment of this issue.

 The numbers also warrant a less pandering or passive approach than that taken by many counselors and coaches.
 I’ve had countless female clients tell me that a counselor or coach simply told them to “wait it out” or “provide wifely support,” despite the clearly self-serving behavior their husband was engaging in.